FRAUD RESOURCE CENTER

 Census fraud can hit at home or at work (the Census Bureau conducts business-related surveys, too).
 Be especially watchful for impostors in the spring of 2020, when the actual Census Bureau will be sending out reminders to fill out your form and following up in person at households that don’t respond.
-(That field work usually begins in April, but it has been suspended until June 1, 2020, due to the coronavirus outbreak; check the 2020 Census website for developments.)
+(That field work usually begins in April, but it has been suspended until June 1, 2020, due to the coronavirus outbreak.)
 Count on these tips to head off census scams.

 Editor's note: This fraud tip sheet incorrectly stated that a census survey or agent will not ask when you leave or return from work.
 The American Community Survey does in fact ask when respondents leave for work, but not when they return.
 The incorrect information has been removed.

 - You get an unsolicited email purporting to be from the Census Bureau.
 For household surveys and the decennial Census, the agency almost always makes contact by mail.